 Safety measures you can take when removing rat poop from your home include:

-- Open your windows and doors to ensure proper ventilation when cleaning out the droppings
+- Open your windows and doors to ensure proper ventilation when removing the droppings.

 - Collect the droppings with a paper towel and dispose of them in a sealable plastic bag.

-- Clean your hands thoroughly using disinfectant and hot water once you are finished
+- Clean your hands with disinfectant and hot water once you are finished.

 What Does Rat Urine Smell Like?